srsolutionsag/SrGoogleAccountAuth/README.md

-We have created an UI hook plugin because auth plugins can currently not working properly because of the bad implementation!
+We have created an UI hook plugin because auth plugins currently not working properly

 ## Google web client config
 TODO